 If you have one or more City of Verona citation(s) scheduled for an upcoming court session:Policies have been enacted to provide for in-person appearances for those who wish to attend.
 This will add time to the process.
 To avoid the possibility of a lengthy wait, it is strongly encouraged that you consider handling your ticket by choosing one of the options on our Plea Sheet.
-Copies are on the counter in front of the courtroom office and can also be downloaded from this site at the bottom of this page.
+Copies are on the counter in front of the courtroom office or may be downloaded from this site at the bottom of this page.

 Everyone must wear a mask.
 Single-use masks will be available to those not having one with them.

-Social distancing practices will be observed.
 Only 12 people will be allowed in the courtroom at a time.
-Others will be asked to wait in the lobby using spaces marked at 6’ intervals.
+Others may wait in the lobby using 6’ spacing intervals.
 Everyone else will need to wait outside or in their vehicle until space opens in the building.
 As one person leaves the courtroom and building, someone waiting in the lobby should enter.

 All scheduling questions, rescheduling requests, and payment extension requests can be directed to email@example.com or you can call the clerk, although office hours will be limited.

 Pretrials normally involve a face to face meeting between you and the prosecutor.
 For the time being, there will be no in-person appearances and the prosecutor will attempt to contact each defendant or attorney in an attempt to resolve each matter.
-The next available pretrial date will be in late October.
+The next available pretrial date is in late June.

 Due to the evolving situation, dates and procedures are subject to change.
 Check back for updates.